-4. The ‘Whites Writing Whiteness’ research investigates and theorises changing representations of whiteness in South Africa in the context of social, economic and political change from the 1770s to the 1970s in order to address these important questions.
-By doing so, it puts the spotlight on the activities and concerns of different domestic ‘figurations’—not families, not households, not networks, but more complex living arrangements that often involve a variety of both kin and others and the composition of which changes over time—at a micro level, including as these connect (closely, loosely, or not) with the macro level of social change that has been the focus of most mainstream historiography, including that of historical sociology.
+4. WWW research investigates and theorises changing representations of whiteness in South Africa in the context of social, economic and political change from the 1770s to the 1970s in order to address these important questions.
+By doing so, it puts the spotlight on the activities and concerns of different ‘figurations’ – not families, not households, not organisations, not networks, but more complex social arrangements that often involve a variety of both kin and others and the composition of which changes over time.
+And it explores these both at a micro level, including as these connect (closely, loosely, or not), and the macro level of social change that has been the focus of most mainstream historiography, including that of historical sociology.

 5. Letters and correspondences are everyday documents of life that are strongly characterised by seriality and succession—their ‘one thing after another’ temporal aspect—and consequently they provide, not only a humanly rich data-source, but one particularly suitable for investigating changes over time.
 Certainly epistolary scholarship recognises the strongly performative features of letters, but they also have a complex referentiality regarding the social and material world outside of textuality without which they would not exist.
 W.I.
 Thomas and Florian Znaniecki’s foundational work in The Polish Peasant In Europe and America emphasises that letters are a powerful index of social change because their content and also their form or structure is porous and flexible and so registers the changing ‘moment of writing’.
 Letters and correspondences consequently provide particularly appropriate sources for tracing and analysing the unfolding processes of change, for they are longitudinal data par excellence, with epistolary exchanges occurring in a temporal momentum or succession and with both ‘sides’ in turn writing, sending, reading and replying.